geon696/weather_app/README.md

 An app for weather foretelling

-It uses openweather api and ipgeolocation api to determine your country and to give you the weather foretelling.
+It uses ipgeolocation api to determine roughly your country and public IP and then it uses openweather api in order to fetch the desired location's weather foretelling.